Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Model setup

 \subsection{Equation of state and structure of a neutron star}

 We assume the NS structure to be spherical.
-Appreciable deviations from the spherical symmetry can be caused by ultra-strong magnetic fields ($B\gtrsim10^{17}$~G) or by rotation with ultra-short periods (less than a few milliseconds; \red{see, e.g., \citealt*{2007ASSL..326.....H} and references therein}), but we will not consider such cases. \red{ For a spherically symmetric and quasi-static mass distribution, metric can be written in the form \citep*[e.g.,][]{1973grav.book.....M,Thorne77}
+Appreciable deviations from the spherical symmetry can be caused by ultra-strong magnetic fields ($B\gtrsim10^{17}$~G) or by rotation with ultra-short periods (less than a few milliseconds; {see, e.g., \citealt*{2007ASSL..326.....H} and references therein}), but we will not consider such cases.